Isabek/digit-recognizer/README.md

 ### Backend

-On the backend side used Flask.
+On the backend side used Flask for REST API.

 ```sh
 cd digit-recognizer/backend